samuelroland/dai-lab-http-infrastructure/README.md

 ### Demonstration

-We did 9 page refreshes on the API to prove that sticky session is working.
+We did 9 page refreshes on the API to prove that sticky session is working (in the example we see they are all routed to the first container).
 Then we did 5 page refreshes on the static website to show that Round-Robin is still active and is working.
+(In the example we see each replica one after the )

 ```
 dai-lab-http-infrastructure-froom-api-1     | New request GET on /api/comments